 uriBaseId property

-If the value of its uri property (§3.4.2) is a relative reference, a fileLocation object SHOULD contain a property named uriBaseId whose value is a string which indirectly specifies the absolute URI with respect to which that relative reference is interpreted.
-If the uri property contains an absolute URI, the uriBaseId property SHALL be absent.To avoid ambiguity in interpreting the property names (§3.12.11.2) in run.files (§3.12.11), uriBaseId SHALL NOT contain the character "#".
+If this fileLocation object describes a top-level file and the value of its uri property (§3.4.2) is a relative reference, the fileLocation object SHOULD contain a property named uriBaseId whose value is a string which indirectly specifies the absolute URI with respect to which that relative reference is interpreted.
+If the uri property contains an absolute URI, the uriBaseId property SHALL be absent.

+If this fileLocation object describes a nested file, uriBaseId SHALL be absent.

 If a SARIF consumer requires an absolute URI (for example, to display the specified file to a user), then it needs to resolve uriBaseId to an absolute URI, which it can then combine with the relative reference stored in the uri property.